Paul DeJong Player Props: Cardinals vs. Cubs

 Paul DeJong At The Plate

-- DeJong has had an RBI in 20 games this year (28.2%), including eight multi-RBI outings (11.3%).
-He has also driven home three or more of his team's runs in two contests.
+- In 27.8% of his games this year, DeJong has had at least one RBI.
+He's picked up more than one in 11.1% and driven in three or more of his team's runs in two contests.

-- He has scored in 28 of 71 games this season, and more than once 5 times.
+- He has scored in 28 games this year (38.9%), including multiple runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.